 I’m old.
 Old enough to forget the name of the app I used before I even knew RSS existed (or maybe RSS didn’t exist yet?).
-Anyway, after some googling (actually, Google wasn’t helpful here — Yandex showed it as the second result), I finally remembered: it was the WatzNew app.
-To add a new website, I had to figure out how to parse its HTML manually.
+Anyway, after some googling — actually, Google wasn’t helpful here; Yandex showed it as the second result — I finally remembered: it was the WatzNew app.
+To add a new website, you had to figure out how to parse its HTML manually.
 Then I switched to an RSS reader (probably Google Reader), and later to Twitter.

 UniFi Network application (as of time of writing, latest version is 9.0.114) has two interfaces: New and Legacy.
 While Ubiquiti has kept improving the New interface, the Legacy interface has some features that are not available in the New interface.
 Two examples are: